wmacevoy/devops-wmacevoy/git-crypt.md

      ```

 4. **Create `.gitattributes`:**
-   - Create a `.gitattributes` file in the root of the repository and add the following lines to encrypt everything in `/api/config`:
+   - Create a `.gitattributes` file in the root of the repository and add the following lines to encrypt everything in 'private' directories:
      ```
-     /api/config/* filter=git-crypt diff=git-crypt
+**/private/** filter=git-crypt diff=git-crypt
      ```

 5. **Commit and Push:**